umd-coding-workshop/workshops/tutorial1/exercise2/README.md

 You should be in the exercise2 directory.

+1.1) Just a piece of housekeeping: before you being the rest of the steps, perform the following command:

+    chmod 000 no.txt

+You'll understand why later.

 2) If you ever have any questions about how to properly use a command, use the man command to display the instruction manual for that command:

     man ls